arushton96/arushton96.github.io/docs/API.md

 |   Max Value   |      101     |
 |    Example    |  0x64 & 0x65 |

-As written above, the only value we decided was needed in our system was the live sensor values.
+As written above, the only value used in the system is the live sensor value.

 The Sender and Receiver bytes are 0x01, 0x03, 0x04, and 0x05.
 The start byte is 0x41 and the end byte is 0x42.
 Our "data" package of the message is only 1 byte, either 0x64 or 0x65, which represent the only two colors that the sensors were coded to recognize.